 Another option for iOS 13–16 and iPadOS 13–16 is creating a custom shortcut that disables LED flash alerts whenever you need to.
 Start a new shortcut, name it "Toggle Flash Alerts," then add the "Set LED Flash" action.
 Now choose to turn flash alerts on, off, or toggle them.

 To make it a toggle, tap "Turn" in the action box and change it to "Toggle."

 For an on/off switch, you'll want to make the first action "Choose from List," name the two options "Off" and "On," then add the "Set LED Flash" below each choice and set each to the appropriate on/off position.
 That's the most straightforward implementation.
-(Note that one iOS and iPadOS 16, you may need to provide a prompt like "Turn flash alerts on or off?" for the menu to prevent errors.)
+On iOS 16 and iPadOS 16, you may need to provide a prompt like "Turn flash alerts on or off?" for the menu to prevent errors.)

 Next, add it to your Home Screen for convenient access.
 On iOS 13–15 and iPadOS 13–15, tap the settings icon in the editor, then "Add to Home Screen."
 On iOS 16 and iPadOS 16, tap the menu arrow, hit the share icon, and choose "Add to Home Screen" from the share sheet.